 Conversely, revenue at Las Vegas Sands’ Singapore property, Marina Bay Sands, more than doubled to $679m.
 The revenue jump at Marina Bay Sands was be mostly attributed to casino revenue, which grew by 124.2% year-on-year.
 Food and beverage revenue, along with convention, retail and other revenue, also doubled.

-Goldstein attributed this strong growth to the loosening of Covid-19 measures in the Singapore, and says he expects further growth if online gambling becomes legal in the country.
+Goldstein attributed this strong growth to the loosening of Covid-19 measures in the Singapore, and says he expects further growth.

 “The relaxation of pandemic related restrictions in Singapore and many of its source markets has enabled this encouraging improvement in the financial performance at Marina Bay Sands,” said Goldstein.